 Thus, the point on the graph has coordinates (-3, 2).

-Plotting a Point in the Coordinate Plane
+Plotting Points on a Coordinate Plane

 - Step 1: Draw two perpendiculars, the X-axis and Y-axis.